bluntwizard/steam_deck_dub_edition/docs/README.md

 ## Documentation Maintenance

-This documentation is maintained by the Steam Deck DUB Edition team.
+This documentation is maintained by the Grimoire team.
 If you find any issues or have suggestions for improvements, please create an issue or submit a pull request.

 When updating documentation: